BrianMGreen2/Evidence-Council-Scoring-System/DEMO/Docker-Demo-README.md

 Three updated files.
 Here's exactly what to put in your repo and what changed:
 Dockerfile — goes in demo/.
-Uses python:3.12-slim, pins NumPy to 2.2.4, creates a non-root demo user, sets TERM=xterm-256color so the ANSI colors render correctly inside Docker Desktop's terminal (that env var is easy to forget and causes the whole output to look broken without it). demo_evidence_council.py — two additions: a module-level INTERACTIVE = True flag, and the non-interactive argument check at __main__.
+Uses python:3.12-slim, pins NumPy to 2.2.4, creates a non-root demo user, sets TERM=xterm-256color so the ANSI colors render correctly inside Docker Desktop's terminal (that env var is easy to forget and causes the whole output to look broken without it).

+demo_evidence_council.py — two additions: a module-level INTERACTIVE = True flag, and the non-interactive argument check at __main__.
 When non-interactive, it sleeps 1.5 seconds between scenarios instead of waiting for Enter — slow enough to read, fast enough to not be painful for recordings.
-It also detects if /demo/output is mounted and automatically copies the JSONL there. demo_README.md — Docker section inserted between Quick Start and the scenario walkthroughs.
+It also detects if /demo/output is mounted and automatically copies the JSONL there.

+demo_README.md — Docker section inserted between Quick Start and the scenario walkthroughs.

-Your pre-conference checklist:
+Pre-conference demo checklist:

+bash
-bash# 1.
-Build once at home on wifi docker build -t evidence-council-demo .
+# 1. Build once at home on wifi
+docker build -t evidence-council-demo .

 # 2. Verify it runs clean offline (disconnect wifi, then run)